Centreon-Community/centreon-discovery/README_en.txt

 $# chown -R www-data:www-data Centreon-Discovery
 $# chmod 744 Centreon-Discovery/include/agent/*

-5. Go to interface of Centreon
+5. Go to Centreon interface

-Reach  menu 'Administration > Modules > Centreon-Discovery The Discovery module must be in modules list but not installed.
+Reach menu 'Administration > Modules > Centreon-Discovery' The Discovery module must be listed but not installed.
-Clic on the icon at right ""Install Module" then on the button "install module" to launch install.
+Click on the icon to the right "Install Module" then on button "install module" to launch install.

 #	FAQ

 Q:	An error appears when the Python MySQLdb module needs to create a file in the root folder of web server.
-It hasn't rights (more details below).
+Some rights are missing (more details below).

 R:	The Apache user must become owner of www folder
 	$#chown www-data:www-data /var/www